blairjordan/canals/README.md

 1. Navigate to the client directory:  `cd client`
 2. Install the client dependencies: `npm run install`
-3. Start the client development server: `yarn dev --port=3001`
+3. Start the client development server: `npm run dev --port=3001`

 This command will compile the client code and launch a development server.